Help Me: Feeling You’re Not Good Enough For Someone Else

 Reasons you may feel like you're not good enough

-There are many reasons you may feel as though you aren't up to your own standards.
+There are many reasons you may feel as though you aren't up to your or someone else's standards.
 These can include:

 If you experience low self-esteem and a poor self-image, it can be easy to feel inadequate or like you don't meet someone else's standards.
 If you feel you don't fit the definition of the perfect partner, parent, or friend, you may begin to experience low self-esteem and have untrue negative thoughts about yourself that can lead you to feel insecure or unworthy of love and respect.
 Your feelings of self-worth can greatly impact whether you feel that someone else thinks you’re not good enough.